HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Segmented Memory Model

-The VCPU-32 memory model features a **segmented memory model**.
+The VCPU-32 memory model features a segmented memory model**.
 The address space consists of up to 2^16 segments, each of which holds up to 2^32 bytes in size.
 Segments are further subdivided into pages with a page size of 16 Kbytes.
 The concatenation of segment ID and offset form the **virtual address**.

 ```
                        0                     15     0                        18              31
                       :------------------------:   :-------------------------------------------:
-                      : segment Id             :   : page number            : page offset      :
+                     PSW.[seg]ment Id             :   : page number            : page offset      :
                       :------------------------:   :-------------------------------------------:
                                  |                                      |
                                  |                                      |